 Water as the key

 We are increasingly faced with longer periods of heavy rainfall or drought.
 This has consequences for the water system.
-The aim is to create a system that adapts to climate change, provides sufficient water, and prevents flooding as much as possible.
+The aim is to create a system that adapts to climate change, provides enough water, and prevents flooding as much as possible.

 Eelder and Peizerdiep water system